Not-Yug-Sharma/Notes-Obsidian/SEM I/Notes/CSIT 114 - Electronic Principles/PDF/Off Topic But on Point/IMP.md

-# The Following are the notes based on syllabus of Pokhara
+# The Following are the notes based on syllabus of Pokhara University. **